ucd-library/fin/docs/services/finac-service.md

 All endpoints will modify the container root `ArchivalGroup` container if it exists.
 Otherwise the specified path will be used.

-## Elastic Search Roles
+## External Database Roles

-When `essync` queries the LDP for container metadata, the query uses the defined FinAC agents.
-So only public containers, or containers protected with specified FinAC agents will be added to elastic search.
-There are two agents the `essync` will use:
+When `dbsync` queries the LDP for container metadata, the query uses the defined FinAC agents.
+So only public containers, or containers protected with specified FinAC agents will be added to external databases.
+There are two agents the `dbsync` will use:

- - `discovery`: this agent will allow `essync` to access the container.
-The Elastic Search document will be given the role of `public`, allowing anyone to discover the container metadata via the Fin API.
+ - `discovery`: this agent will allow `dbsync` to access the container.
+The document should be given the role of `public`, allowing anyone to discover the container metadata via the external database.
- - `protected`: this agent will allow `essync` to access the container.
-The Elastic Search document will be given the role of `protected-[pathname]` where `[pathname]` is the uri path of the container minus `/fcrepo/rest` (Fin standard practice).
-Additionally, the `admin` role will be added to the elastic search document.
+ - `protected`: this agent will allow `dbsync` to access the container.
+The document should be given the role of `protected-[fin path]` where `[fin path]` is the uri path of the container minus `/fcrepo/rest` (Fin standard practice).
+Additionally, the `admin` role should be added to the document.

-When a user queries the discovery layer (Fin API), if the user has been temporarily granted `protected` access to a LDP path via `PUT [path]/svc:finac`, the users role list will include `protected-[pathname]` for all protected FinAC grants.
+When a user queries the external databse, if the user has been temporarily granted `protected` access to a LDP path via `PUT [path]/svc:finac`, the users role list will include `protected-[pathname]` for all protected FinAC grants.
 The users role list will still include all roles granted via the JWT token.

 ## User LDP Roles